 Spend Down with No Time Limit

 The first option employers may allow is for employees who have retired to spend down their remaining HRA balance during retirement.
-There is no time limit when employers must use the funds by.
+There is no deadline for when employees must use the funds.
 This differs from the second option…

 Spend Down with a Time Limit